Changes to Voluntary National Insurance for people living and working abroad

 Next steps

-HMRC notes that further guidance and details of transitional arrangements will be published by at a later date.
-It is also understood that HMRC will write to those who it believes are affected, although receipt of that letter will presumably depend on the reliability of your local postal system.
+It is hoped that HMRC will issue further guidance at a later date.
+It is also understood that HMRC will write to those who it believes are affected in July 2026, although receipt of that letter will presumably depend on the reliability of your local postal system.

 Action will be required by those currently making voluntary contributions at the Class 2 rate to: